-Mariko was born in Anchorage at the old Humana hospital and hopes her future children will have the same beautiful experiences she had growing up in Alaska – running their small hands through the Kenai river’s cold blue-green water, smelling the pristine air with its chilly breeze, and feeling peace when exploring forests and mountains.
-The smell of fish and dirt, wild roses and freezing air, Mariko observes her surroundings thoughtfully each day throughout the year.
+Mariko was born in Anchorage and had beautiful experiences growing up in Alaska; running her hands through the Kenai river’s cold blue-green water, smelling the pristine air with its chilly breeze, and feeling peace when exploring Alaska’s forests and mountains.
+With the smell of fish and dirt, wild Alaskan roses, and freezing air, Mariko observes her surroundings thoughtfully each day throughout the year.